microsoft/customer-insights-azure-data-workshop/lab01.md

     ![](images/lab01/media/image42.png)

-1. On the Review and run tab, review the settings, name your enrichment _MicrosoftInterestAffinityEnrichment_ and click “**Save enrichment**”.
+1. On the Review and run tab, review the settings, name your enrichment **MicrosoftInterestAffinityEnrichment** and click “**Save enrichment**”.

     ![](images/lab01/media/image43.png)

-1. Then click Run:
+1. Then click **Run**:

     ![](images/lab01/media/image44.png)